What is Berberine?

 Berberine extract powder contains a high concentration of beneficial compounds.
 As a dietary supplement, take 500 mg (rounded 1/4 tsp) twice daily, or as directed by your physician.
 Do not use for more than 3 months without a doctor’s approval.

 You can mix berberine powder into the juice, smoothie, or drink of your choice.

 BulkSupplements’ berberine HCL powder is derived from the bark of the Phellodendron amurense, or Amur cork tree.

 Much like turmeric, this powder is bright yellow and may stain both fabrics and surfaces.
 If it does stain, quickly treat the garment or surface with a white vinegar solution or baking soda.

 Berberine is generally safe for adults when taken for short periods of time.
 You can take it orally or apply it topically.

 Berberine lowers blood sugar levels, so those taking medication or insulin to control their illness should be aware of possible interactions (x).
-Talk to your doctor before taking berberine if you suffer from diabetes.
+Talk to your doctor before taking it if you suffer from diabetes.

 Berberine affects how the liver functions.
 As a result, it may negatively interact with any medication processed by the liver.
-Speak to a medical professional before taking berberine if you are taking any medicine that is changed by the liver (such as cyclosporin, lovastatin, clarithromycin, indinavir, or sildenafil triazolam) (x).
+Speak to a medical professional before taking it if you are taking any medicine that is changed by the liver (such as cyclosporin, lovastatin, clarithromycin, indinavir, or sildenafil triazolam) (x).

 The Bottom Line

 Berberine could aid in weight loss, manage blood sugar, keep your eyes and heart healthy, and more.
-You can take berberine in its natural form by adding barberry root or bark or goldenseal to your meals.
+You can take it in its natural form by adding barberry root or bark or goldenseal to your meals.
 Berberine is also available in supplements.